codeuk/KirkaCheat/README.md

 - Account Lookup

-      Lookup any accounts stats/info with an ID
+      Perform a lookup on any Account using an ID

 - Account Stats